robertohuertasm/log-ingestor/README.md

 One of the problems while working on this project is that we're not ingesting the logs in real time, meaning that they are ingested from a file or the standard input fairly quickly.

-This means that we cannot use time to unblock or trigger certain events and that's why I chose to naively implemtent the stats processor.
+This means that we cannot use time to unblock or trigger certain events and that's why I chose to naively implement the stats processor.

 The idea is that we should be able to get stats every 10 seconds, but check this case: